jrcichra/wfh-organist/README.md

 # Design choices
 + Simplicity - It should be easy to understand what the code is doing
 + TCP - This program was implimented with TCP but could also use UDP.
 I chose TCP to avoid 'stuck notes' in the event a NoteOff packet was dropped.
 TCP has the downside of effectively 'losing notes'.
-When a lag spike hits, the TCP stream will catch up and all the MIDI events will happen as fast as possible, which does not respect the original timing.
+When a lag spike hits, the TCP stream will catch up and all the MIDI events will happen as fast as possible.
+This leads to gaps because the NoteOn and NoteOff happen almost instantaneously.
 + Single Binary - Instead of managing two binaries, "server/client", I combined them into a single binary.
 I felt the space increase was worth the flexability and simplicity of managing one binary.
 The mode is controlled with a single flag.
 There was also a lot of shared code between the server and client, so making it a single binary was easy.

 # Disclaimer